 Work Hard To Obtain Industry Designations

 Before I joined the workforce, I realized that the bare minimum that I needed was a university degree to start with.
 It was not the degree that indicated that I was more capable than another candidate.
 It was a requirement to get me on the list to be considered for certain jobs.
 In addition, as you move up in your career, you need to work towards the industry designations.
-Once again, a designation does not necessary mean that you are more capable than others.
+Once again, a designation does not necessarily mean that you are more capable than others.
 It just gives you the opportunity to be considered for the next big gig.
 The destination can only open the door, but you’ll have to use your skills to get in.

 Standout From The Crowd

 Throughout my career, I think that I’ve performed quite well at my job.
 However, I don’t think that I was a star or an outstanding performer at all (maybe that was the reason why I never got any promotions).
 To maximize your earning potential and promotion opportunities, always perform your job exceptionally well and go above and beyond the minimum duties, even if you are performing a job that no one wants to perform.
 Also, volunteer to take some workload off your senior peers/managers and perform them exceptionally well.
 Eventually, you’ll become a very valuable resource at your workplace.
 And that will eventually lead to better opportunities.
 There are two blog posts from two personal finance bloggers that I follow, have really good insights into maximizing your earning potentials and opportunities.
 The posts are: Full Time Finance’s Confessions of a Manager: Tips For Getting A Raise, and Mustard Seed Money’s The Importance of Salary Negotiations.